mitosch/bashcup/README.md

-# A backup bash script
+# bashcup - A backup bash script

 A simple backup script written in bash to back-up databases and directories.